 University of Oklahoma is a universitywide partner university in Norman, United States of America.
 You can study at the University of Oklahoma through the MAUI program or through a bilateral (direct) exchange.

 The MAUI program (Mid-America Universities International) consists of a group of 18 American universities.
-If you are applying for the MAUI program, you need to list the top three MAUI universities of your choice in your motivation.
+If you are applying for the MAUI program, you need to list the top three MAUI universities of your choice in your motivation letter.
 This means there is a chance you will not be placed at your preferred university, but at your second or third choice university instead.

 Semester I (Fall): 2nd or 3rd week of August – 2nd week of December